openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 > **NOTE**
 >
 > To perform data synchronization operations, the RDB store security level must be lower than or equal to that of the peer device.
-For details, see the [Cross-Device Data Synchronization Mechanism]( ../../database/sync-app-data-across-devices-overview.md#cross-device-data-synchronization-mechanism).
+For details, see [Access Control Mechanism in Cross-Device Synchronization]( ../../database/access-control-by-device-and-data-level.md#access-control-mechanism-in-cross-device-synchronization).

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core